 On March 23, 2010, Aleksandr Kirilin, the head of TsSKB Progress in Samara, in his address to the meeting of the company's administration said that testing of a spacecraft "launched on Nov.
 20, 2009," was continuing and the company's specialists along with sub-contractors "would have to resolve existing issues, in order to provide the quality work of the vehicle."

 Continuing a tradition of dual-purpose missions, KB Arsenal, the primary integrator of the Lotos-S spacecraft, planned to use it as a platform for the Nuklon experiment.
 According to the company, the instrument was designed to detect high-energy cosmic rays and it was expected to fly in 2008 - 2010.
 An illustration, which accompanied the publication, revealed that the Nuklon payload would hitchhike a ride to space onboard the Lotos satellite.
 (See image) It would be deployed in orbit in a fashion similar to that of the Arina scientific package, which rode to orbit onboard the Resurs-DK spacecraft.
 Both satellites share the service module carrying the instrument's deployment mechanism.
-It was unclear whether the Nuklon would fly with the very first Lotos satellites or with one of the subsequent missions.
+It was unclear whether the Nuklon would fly with the very first Lotos satellite or on one of the subsequent missions.

 Mission status in 2012